awsdocs/aws-lambda-developer-guide/doc_source/nodejs-prog-model-logging.md

 ## Deleting Logs<a name="nodejs-logging-delete"></a>

-Log groups are not deleted automatically when you delete a function\.
+Log groups aren't deleted automatically when you delete a function\.
 To avoid storing logs indefinitely, delete the log group, or [configure a retention period](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html#SettingLogRetention) after which logs are deleted automatically\.